adamwong246/testeranto/README.md

 Testeranto prefers TS and to be leveraged to it full potential requires at least some proficiency with the language.

 Because testerano is so unopinionated, it does not provide test infrastructure.
 You will need to find an existing recipe or implement it yourself.
-Depending on your needs, you will need to implement an interface which extends 1 of 2 classes:

-1] `TesterantoClassic`, when you only need to test a class

-2] `TesterantoBasic`, when you need to test something more complex

 ### examples of test infrasuctures